 Good customer service is key to every well-run business.
-Even if a customer genuinely loves your products or what your company does, a single bad customer service experience could lose them forever.
+Even if a customer genuinely loves your products or what your company does, a single bad customer experience (CX) could lose them forever.
 When it comes down to it, customer service can truly make or break a business.

 That’s why collecting customer service feedback is essential.
 It allows you to discover areas where you may be lacking, like first response rates, how your team communicates with customers, how quickly issues are resolved, and if customers are satisfied with how they’re resolved.

 Before we dive into how to collect and analyze your customer service feedback, let’s go over what we mean by customer service feedback.